brunotsantos1997/hash-game/README.md

-# app maked with react and typescript
+# app made with react and typescript